 BestBuy has Geek Squad kiosks in-store, Lowe’s has a convenient paint station, Home Depot has extensive garden centers, and stores like JC Penney are now including full salons.
 What additional experience could you provide in your store?
 Could you add a DIY dog washing station to your pet store?
 How about a new tasting experience for your winery?

 Many customers still love the art of shopping.
 The feeling of finding some small treasure has a certain allure.
 Surprise your customers with new products as often as you can.
 Or perhaps offer small mystery bags at a cheap price.
 Your customers should know that they can always come to you for your most popular items, but don’t let it get too predictable.
 Mix it up often.

 KORONA POS & Ways to Improve Retail Sales for Your Brick and Mortar Store

 The world of retail has certainly changed more than most imagined over the last decade, but it doesn’t mean that in-person retail is dying.
 Rather, it takes that extra level of passion and creativity to succeed in such a competitive market.
-For small businesses with brick and mortar locations, there are plenty of strategies to employ that get those extra people in your doors and buying your product.
+For small businesses with brick and mortar locations, there are plenty of strategies to employ that get those extra people in your doors and buy your product.
 We hope these suggestions give you a bit of inspiration.
-And find out how your point of sale system can make some of these more easily integrated into your store or shop.
+Find out how your point of sale system can make some of these more easily integrated into your store or shop.